Materia-Journal/Materia_issue4/content/essay_voices.md

 [^1]: “Voices from the Field: Technical Art History Today,” *Materia: Journal of Technical Art History*, no. 3 (2022), [[https://issue-3.materiajournal.com/essay_voices-from-the-field/]{.underline}](https://issue-3.materiajournal.com/essay_voices-from-the-field/)

-[^2]: Erich Uffelman, “Teaching Science in Art: Technical Examination of 17th-Century Dutch Painting as Interdisciplinary Coursework for Science Majors and Nonmajors,” *Journal of Chemical Education* 84, no. 10 (2007): 1617–1624, <https://doi.org/10.1021/ed084p1617>; Erich Uffelman, “A Review of Materials for Teaching Science in Art: Technical Examination of 17th-Century Dutch Painting as Interdisciplinary Course Work for Non-Science and Science Majors,” *Journal of Chemical Education* (October 2007).
+[^2]: See for example: Erich Uffelman, “Teaching Science in Art: Technical Examination of 17th-Century Dutch Painting as Interdisciplinary Coursework for Science Majors and Nonmajors,” *Journal of Chemical Education* 84, no. 10 (2007): 1617–1624, <https://doi.org/10.1021/ed084p1617>

 [^3]: The details of this collaboration can be found in: Erich Uffelman, Liesbeth Abraham, Julia van den Burg, Samuel Florescu, René Hoppenbrouwers, Femke van der Knaap, Jorinde Koenen, Mireille Te Marvelde, Herman van Putten, Jessica Roeders, and Kate Seymour, “A New Three Legged Stool: Research and Educational Ventures Between the Frans Hals Museum, Stichting Restauratie Atelier Limburg, and Washington and Lee University,” ICOM Committee for Conservation preprints, 17th Triennial Meeting, Melbourne (Paris: ICOM, 2014), 0310.